Jeffrey D. Klein: Sexual harassment allegation

 In January 2018, Klein was accused by a female former staffer of forcibly kissing her in 2015.
 Klein denied the accusation.
 Despite the allegations, Klein took part in high-level negotiations regarding sexual harassment legislation in 2018.
 The New York Joint Commission on Public Ethics (JCOPE) opened an investigation into the allegation, though by the time it went to an administrative hearing, Klein was no longer in the State Senate, having lost his campaign for reelection.

 Klein later petitioned to shut down the investigation, pointing to findings by the assigned hearing officer that encouraged the commission to drop the investigation in June 2020.
 The findings concluded that the Public Officers Law under which Klein was charged did not apply because the alleged incident appeared to be isolated and did not affect government decision-making.
 In August 2020, the JCOPE voted 9–2 to proceed with the investigative hearing.
 Klein's lawyers attempted to have the lawsuit dismissed in January 2021.
 In March 2023, Klein failed to have the legislative investigation into the allegations closed by investigators.
 The Appellate Division Third Department in Albany ruled against dismissal on March 9, 2023.
 Klein did not appeal the ruling.
 He originally requested the investigation into the accusations against himself while he was still a New York State Senator.

+In November 2025, the Commission on Ethics and Lobbying In Government (COELIG) closed its case against Klein in regard to the sexual harassment allegation.